Dinesh-4320/AGW_Data_MIgration/Migration-Milestones/Migration-Milestone-002.md

 - After 10 years: delete if not accessed (subject to retention rules).
 - Policies can be container- or metadata-based (e.g. move only if tag = "archive").

 This helps minimize manual intervention while aligning with compliance goals.
-While creating and running the lifecycle management policies themselves are free, one will be charged for the operations involved in moving blobs between different storage tiers.

 #### Step 3: Data Transformation and Format Optimization